2022 Operation St. Nick Auction

 To give back to those who are serving, or have served, Operation St. Nick is granting wishes up to $3,000 for 15 Grundy County military families with children.

 Serving our country has a very big effect on loved ones of those who serve.
-Family life is disrupted for spouses and children, careers put on hold, and the price of personal sacrifice is often times life changing.
-We want to repay those who have served our country on our behalf by making this year a little easier for their families.
-Wishes will be granted in July.
+Family life is disrupted for spouses and children, careers put on hold, and the price of personal sacrifice is often life changing.
+We want to repay those who have served our country on our behalf by making it a little easier for their families.
+Wishes for this program will be granted in July.

 • Must be a resident of Grundy County